-2023 2022
+2024 2023

-Financial assets mandatorily measured at fair value through profit or loss
+Financial assets mandatorily measured

+at fair value through profit or loss

-Equity instruments \$ 3,812 \$ 681
+Equity instruments (\$ 2,276) \$ 3,812

-- B. There are no financial assets at fair value through profit or loss pledged to others as collateral. - C. Information relating to credit risk of financial assets at fair value through profit or loss is provided in Note 12(2). - (3) Current financial assets at amortised cost
+- B. There are no financial assets at fair value through profit or loss pledged to others as collateral. - C. Information relating to credit risk of financial assets at fair value through profit or loss is provided in Note 12(2).

+(3) Current financial assets at amortised cost

-Items Decen nber 31, 2023 December 31, 2022
+Items Dece ember 31, 2024 Dece ember 31, 2023

 Time deposits maturing in excess

-of three months \$ 862,097 \$ 1,025,470
+of three months \$ 652,175 \$ 862,097

-A. There are no time deposits pledged to others as collateral.

-B. Information relating to credit risk of financial assets at amortised cost is provided in Note 12(2).
+- A. There are no time deposits pledged to others as collateral. - B. Information relating to credit risk of financial assets at amortised cost is provided in Note 12(2).
 The counterparties of the Group's investments in certificates of deposit are financial institutions with high credit quality, so the Group expects that the probability of counterparty default is remote.